Shiyatzu/OculusLipsyncPlugin-UE5/README.md

 3. Open your Unreal Engine 5 project and enable the Oculus LipSync Plugin in the Plugins menu.
 4. Follow the instructions in the [official documentation](https://developer.oculus.com/documentation/unreal/audio-ovrlipsync-unreal/) to set up lip synchronization for your characters.

-## Documentation

-The official documentation for the Oculus LipSync Plugin can be found on the [Oculus Developer website](https://developer.oculus.com/documentation/unreal/audio-ovrlipsync-unreal/).
-This documentation provides detailed instructions on how to set up and use the plugin in your Unreal Engine 5 project.

 ## License

-This plugin is the property of Oculus and is provided under the [Oculus SDK License](https://developer.oculus.com/licenses/sdk-3.0/), which allows for personal and commercial use of the plugin.
+This plugin is the property of Oculus and is provided under the [Oculus SDK License](https://developer.oculus.com/licenses/audio-3.3/), which allows for personal and commercial use of the plugin.
 By using this plugin, you agree to the terms of the Oculus SDK License.